 Colloquy was the original name of Northwestern University Law Review’s online companion to its print issues.
 The name changed in 2014 to Northwestern University Law Review Online (commonly referred to as NULR Online).
 While essays published during the Colloquy-era retain a distinct periodical abbreviation for citation purposes, NULR Online and Colloquy are otherwise one and the same.

-At present, publish one or two essays per month, in addition to our podcast series.
+At present, NULR Online publishes one essay per month, in addition to our podcast series.
+We also publish shorter pieces and book reviews on our blog.
 This rate may increase or decrease throughout the year.

 All essays are currently available on WESTLAW, LEXIS, and HeinOnline.

 All pieces receive a thorough substantive edit, a source and citation check, and a final edit for technical issues and formatting.
 Thus, readers can be assured that pieces published in NULR Online have received the same careful treatment as pieces in the print journal—the only difference is the speed with which NULR Online pieces go from submission to publication.
-NULR Online essays can be published in as little as a month, with the average timeline ranging from ten to twelve weeks.
+The editorial process for Online essays takes about 4.5 to 5 months.
 The speed of the process depends on the author’s interest in haste, the author’s willingness to review editorial suggestions quickly, and the availability of open NULR Online slots.

 We accept submissions on a continual basis.
 There is no window for submissions, as we review and publish pieces year-round.
 In most cases, we strive to accept or reject submissions within two weeks after submission, although in high-volume periods the process typically takes longer.